robertos95/flutter-i-am-poor/README.md

-# flutter-i-am-rich
+# flutter-i-am-poor
-My first app using Flutter
+My 2nd app using Flutter

 Just a simple app with a simple appbar and showing a picture of a coal when launched.